 Herbert Hoover, mining engineer, humanitarian, statesman, and 31st President of the United States, was born August 10, 1874 in a simple two-room cottage in West Branch, Iowa.
 His Quaker family had helped settle the town, and their principles of honesty, hard work, simplicity, and generosity guided Hoover throughout his life of service to the nation and the world.

 Articles About Herbert Hoover

 Other Historical Homes, Museums, & Places

 The Herbert Hoover Presidential Library and Museum has extensive exhibits, research materials, and Web-based information on the life of Herbert Hoover.

 Camp Rapidan, now part of Shenandoah National Park in Virginia, was the Hoovers' private mountain retreat during the presidential years.

-The Hoover Institution on War, Revolution, and Peace at Stanford University in California is a public policy research center devoted to advanced study of politics, economics, and international affairs.
+The Hoover Institution at Stanford University in California is a public policy research center devoted to advanced study of politics, economics, and international affairs.
 Herbert Hoover, a Stanford graduate, founded the institution.

 Hoover-Minthorn House Museum

 The Hoover-Minthorn House Museum in Newberg, Oregon was Herbert Hoover's home from 1885 to 1889.
 It is preserved as a memorial to him and to the lifestyle of the Quaker community in which he was raised as a boy.
 The house is owned and operated by The National Society of The Colonial Dames of America.

 Gwalia Ghost Town & Museum